Hoosat-Oy/htn-webwallet/README.md

 Welcome to **HTN WebWallet**, a web-based wallet solution developed by **Hoosat Oy**.
 This project enables users to manage their cryptocurrencies seamlessly and securely.

+Requires connetion to localhost mainnet nodeand listens to HTTP on 3080 after running webwallet by default.

 ## Table of Contents

 - [Cloning the Repository](#cloning-the-repository)